futuresinc/pipeline_api_docs/v3/portfolio.md

 * `service_field`: air_defense_artillery adjutant_general army_nurse_corps armor aviation civil_affairs chaplains chemical dental_corps engineer field_artillery finance infantry judge_advocate_general medical_corps medical_service_corps military_intelligence military_police ordnance psychological_operations quartermaster signal special_forces army_medical_specialist_corps transportation veterinary_corps
 * `city`: Free form text (255 char max).
 * `state`: Two letter state abbrv.
 "NC" "FL" "MA"

+Assessment (interest):

+Currently the only available assessment is the "interest" assessment.
+Other assessment types may be added in the future.

+* `questions`: String Array.
+This is a collection of the question text presented to the user in the order given to the user.
+* `answers`: String Array.
+This is a collection of the answers to each question in the same order as the questions in the `question` collection.
+* `career_results`: Array of objects in the same format as the [Careers Summary Endpoint](careers.md)
+* `industry_results`: Array of objects in the same format as the [Industries Summary Endpoint](industries.md)